mohammednumaan/Buoyancy/README.md

 This project is a **major refactor** of the previous version of this game.
 The changes include:

 - New User Interface (responsive) and Color Theme.
+(Some viewports are not supported.
+This might cause the UI to break, i.e not *completely responsive*).
 - The entire `gameLogic` module and the core `DOM` functionalties implemented are asynchronous.
 - Implemented features that allows a player to play a 2-player game with a person or with a smart AI/bot.